ELIXIR-IIB-training/site/pages/training_courses/2025-11-25-scRNA_seq_Workshop_Rome.md

 ### Target audience

 A maximum of 15 candidates will be selected.
-The workshop is suitable for life scientists who are new to single cell gene expression technology data analysis.
-It is open to PhD and Post-Doc research scientists, as well as team leaders and PIs.
-No prior knowledge of statistics or computing skills is required.
-However, a basic understanding of R programming is preferred.
-Prior knowledge of single-cell sequencing technologies is required.
+This course is aimed at life science researchers, students, principal investigators (PIs), and professionals from industry interested in analysing single-cell RNA-seq data.
+No prior knowledge of statistics or advanced computing skills is required.
+However, **a basic understanding of R programming** and bioinformatics concepts is preferred. **Prior knowledge of single-cell sequencing technologies** is required.

 <br>
 <br>